-Schedule: 7 sessions of (lesson for 2 hours, practical session for 1 hour), on Friday mornings 9h-12h, starting on March 8th.
+Schedule: 6 sessions of (lesson for 2.5 hours, practical session for 1 hour), on Friday mornings 9h-12h30, starting on March 7th.
+Grading: based on the weekly exercises (to be handed in for the next session)

 Teachers:

-General goal of the course: to provide information theory tools for machine learning.
+to provide information theory tools for machine learning.

-We will introduce the concept of entropy, leading to a distance measure between distributions (Kullback-Leibler divergence).
+Short summary: We will introduce the concept of entropy, leading to a distance measure between distributions (Kullback-Leibler divergence).
 We will then study the equivalence between compression, prediction and generation.
 In a third part, we will formalize the preference for simpler models through Kolmogorov complexity.
 Last, we will get a glimpse of information geometry (Fisher metric).

 The following part of this page gives you a hint about the kind of topics the course will cover, but changes might happen.